Surmic languages: History of study

 Much foundational fieldwork and analysis of Surmic languages was done by Harold C. Fleming and M. L. Bender.
 The most complete descriptions of Ethiopian Surmic languages are of Murle (Arensen 1982) and Tirma (Bryant 1999).
 An overview of linguistic and anthropological research on Surmic is the book edited by Dimmendaal (1998), especially the bibliography article (Abbink and Unseth 1998).

 Phonology

 All Surmic languages are presumed to be tonal, have implosive consonants, and have distinctive vowel length.
 Some have as many as nine vowel qualities, and more detailed study may confirm this in other Surmic languages, also.
 Me'en and Kwegu (also spelled Koegu) have sets of ejective consonants.

 Grammar

 The languages share a system of marking the number of both the possessed and the possessor in possessive pronouns (Unseth 1991).
 Number of nominals is typically marked on a number of morphemes, with t/k marking singular and plural (Bryan 1959).
 Adjectives are formed by stative relative clauses.

-Majangir (also called Majang) and Southwest Surmic languages (Fleming 1983) share a number of traits, so they are therefore presumably reconstructable in Proto-Surmic:
+Majangir (also called Majang) and Southwest Surmic languages (Fleming 1983) share a number of traits, so they are therefore presumably reconstructible in Proto-Surmic: